 The beginning of a new attitude, a new understanding of the world seems to lie in the feeling that we are an integral, an organic part of it, that it pervades us, and that all that we can see or study or imagine outside is also contained in little within us. ~ Rodney Collin

 The emotional center has a voice.
-It can tell us many things about ourselves and about other people, but it doesn’t use words and it cannot speak to us if it is drowned out by anger, frustration, fear, greed and other negative emotions.
+It can tell us many things about ourselves and about other people, but it doesn’t use words and it cannot speak to us if it is drowned out by anger, frustration, fear, and greed.
 It is purified by many things, by beauty, by work, but most of all by empathy, by the transformation of suffering, and by the long work of learning to not express and ultimately transform negative emotions.

 To connect to the higher emotional center, because it requires an action, is the result of three forces.
-There are many triads that we can employ to connect to the higher emotional center, but the most common involves the steward, the effort to self-remember or be present, and deliberate emotion.
+There are many triads that we can employ to connect to the higher emotional center, but the most common involves the steward, the effort to self-remember, and deliberate emotion.
 Emotion drives our efforts, but the focus of our efforts is on self-remembering.

 It very often happens that the additional sensation connected with self-remembering brings with it an element of emotion, that is, the work of the machine attracts a certain amount of ‘carbon’ 12 to the place in question. ~ G. I. Gurdjieff